 We believe that our success will be driven by focusing our efforts on making Adobe Marketing Cloud the most comprehensive and integrated marketing solution available.
-Adobe Marketing Cloud consists of eight key solutions-Adobe Analytics, Adobe Target, Adobe Social, Adobe Media Optimizer, Adobe Experience Manager, Adobe Campaign, Adobe Audience Manager and Adobe Primetime.
-Adobe Marketing Cloud provides marketers with key capabilities, such as the ability to:
+We focus on four key market opportunities: Personalization, Content, Advertising, and Data & Analytics.
+Our focus on these opportunities utilizes nine key solutions-Adobe Analytics, Adobe Target, Adobe Social, Adobe Media Optimizer, Adobe Experience Manager, Adobe Campaign, Adobe Audience Manager, Adobe Primetime and the TubeMogul advertising platform.

-- Combine data across the Adobe Marketing Cloud solutions and third-party data sources, such as customer relationship management, point of sale, email, and survey, to create a single view of the consumer; - Deliver personalized customer experiences across channels and on any device; - Use predictive analytics to enable marketers to utilize past marketing program data and success to predict and drive their future success with digital marketing programs; - Access all Adobe Marketing Cloud solutions from one centralized platform and visualize, socialize, and collaborate across teams with the interface; - Interact with creatives through integration with Creative Cloud, enabling content creators and marketers to collaborate and communicate in real time within a cloud-based platform; - Accurately forecast and continually optimize their mix of campaigns across digital media;
+These solutions provide marketers with key capabilities, such as the ability to:

-- Provide robust cross-channel campaign management capabilities utilizing real-time insights, rich customer data and a sophisticated automation and execution platform; - Manage, publish, track, and monetize social programs; - Store, assemble, and distribute digital assets to deliver high-quality brand, campaign, and content experiences; - Build unique audience profiles, allowing marketers to identify their most valuable segments and use them across digital channels; - Easily add, alter, and deploy marketing tags on websites, resulting in consistent page performance and accurate data collection; and - Integrate with a robust network of partners, covering the expansive digital marketing ecosystem.
+- Combine data across the Adobe Marketing Cloud solutions and third-party data sources, such as customer relationship management, point of sale, e-commerce, advertising, outlets, support systems, and surveys, to create a single view of the consumer; - Deliver consistent personalized customer experiences across channels and on any device; - Use predictive analytics to enable marketers to utilize past marketing program data and success to predict and drive their future success with digital marketing programs; - Access all Adobe Marketing Cloud solutions from one centralized platform and visualize, socialize, and collaborate across teams with the interface; - Interact with creatives through integration with Creative Cloud, enabling content creators and marketers to collaborate and communicate in real time within a cloud-based platform; - · Accurately forecast and continually optimize their mix of campaigns across digital media; - Provide robust cross-channel campaign orchestration capabilities utilizing real-time insights, rich customer data and a sophisticated automation and execution platform; - Manage, publish, track, and monetize social programs; - Store, assemble, and distribute digital assets to deliver high-quality brand, campaign, and content experiences; - Build unique audience profiles, allowing marketers to identify their most valuable segments and use them across digital channels; - Easily add, alter, and deploy marketing tags on websites, resulting in consistent page performance and accurate data collection; and - Integrate with a robust network of partners, covering the expansive digital marketing ecosystem.

 To drive growth of Adobe Marketing Cloud, we also intend to streamline how customers learn about, acquire and deploy Adobe Marketing Cloud solutions.
 We believe we can accelerate the growth of our business by continuing to build out more direct sales capacity, as well as continuing to enable a rich ecosystem of agencies and SIs who sell, implement and service our solutions.
-We believe these investments will result in continued growth in revenue in our Digital Marketing segment in fiscal 2016 and beyond.
+We believe these investments will result in continued growth in revenue in our Digital Marketing segment in fiscal 2017 and beyond.